3rr0r-505/WeatherWave/README.md

-# WeatherWaveApp
+# WeatherWave

-WeatherWaveApp is a simple weather application built using HTML, CSS, and JavaScript.
+WeatherWave is a simple weather application built using HTML, CSS, and JavaScript.
 It utilizes the OpenWeather API to provide real-time weather information.

 ## Usage